-There are several New and Exploratory toothfish fisheries operating under CCAMLR, and once again, COLTO is proud to be sponsoring the CCAMLR toothfish tagging program for New and Exploratory Fisheries for the current 2015/16 season.
-All retrieved tags from toothfish caught in CCAMLR’s New and Exploratory fisheries this season will go into the draw to win part of the AUD$1,000 prize pool, drawn at next year’s CCAMLR meeting.
+There are several New and Exploratory toothfish fisheries operating under CCAMLR, and once again, COLTO is proud to be sponsoring the CCAMLR toothfish tagging program for New and Exploratory Fisheries for the current fishing season.
+All retrieved tags from toothfish caught in CCAMLR’s New and Exploratory fisheries this season will go into the draw to win part of the AUD$1,000 prize pool, drawn at the upcoming CCAMLR meeting.

 More details can be found on the official Toothfish tagging program poster below that has been produced by CCAMLR.

 A new fishery, as defined under CCAMLR CM21-01, is a fishery on a species using a particular fishing method in a statistical subarea or division for which: